Black arrow icon

 For most women, a hysteroscopy is quick and safe, and is carried out with little pain or discomfort.
 It is normally done without inserting a speculum (a special tool made of metal or plastic), by using a thin telescope (called vaginoscopic OPH) as this is more comfortable.
 If other investigations or treatment are needed, a speculum may be used.
 Everyone’s experience of pain is different and some women will find the procedure painful.

-If it is too painful for you, let your healthcare professional know as the procedure can be stopped at any time if you wish.
+If it is too painful for you, let us know as we can stop the procedure at any time if you wish.

-Your healthcare professional may offer you a local anaesthetic injection into your cervix.
+We may offer you a local anaesthetic injection into your cervix.
 This will require using a speculum to see your cervix.
-Your healthcare professional will discuss this with you.
+We will discuss this with you.

-If you feel anxious about the procedure, please talk to your healthcare professional about this when you arrive.
+If you feel anxious about the procedure, talk to us about this when you arrive.

 Alternatives to hysteroscopy

-There may be other things to consider when deciding whether a hysteroscopy is the right choice for you, such as:
+There may be other things to consider when deciding whether a hysteroscopy is the right choice for you.
+For example, if you:

-• If you faint during your periods because of pain.
+• faint during your periods because of pain

-• If you have experienced difficult or painful cervical smears.
+• have experienced difficult or painful cervical smears

-• If you have had any previous traumatic experience that might make the procedure difficult for you.
+• have had any previous traumatic experience that might make the procedure difficult for you

-• If you do not wish to have this examination when awake.
+• do not wish to have this examination when awake.

 How you may feel afterwards